UnionOfRAD/manual/en/models/README.md

 The `Model` class is the starting point for the domain logic of your application.
 Models are tasked with providing meaning to otherwise raw and unprocessed data (e.g. user profile).
 Models expose a consistent and unified API to interact with an underlying datasource (e.g. MongoDB, CouchDB, MySQL) for operations such as querying, saving, updating and deleting data from the persistent storage.

 <div class="note note-info">
-	As the framework is capable of working with document oriented data sources as it is with relational databases, we use the term <em>entity</em> to refer to twhat might be considered a document in one data source type or a record/row in another type.
+	As the framework is capable of working with document oriented data sources as it is with relational databases, we use the term <em>entity</em> to refer to what might be considered a document in one data source type or a record/row in another type.
 </div>

 Models allow you to interact with your data in two fundamentally different ways: [querying](querying.md) and [data mutation](data-mutation.md) (saving/updating/deleting).
 All query-related operations may be done through the static `find()` method, along with some additional utility methods provided for convenience.
 Classes extending the `Model` class should, conventionally, be named as plural, CamelCase and be placed in the `models` directory. i.e. a posts model would be `model/Posts.php`.